joneswack/dp-rfs/README.md

 Here, we chose the optimized Maclaurin method (`method='maclaurin'`).
 `initialize_sampling_distribution` finds the optimal random feature distribtion between degrees `min_sampling_degree=2` and `approx_degree=10`. `method='rff'` (random Fourier features) and `method='poly_sketch'` do not require this step.
 `method='maclaurin_p'` gives the Maclaurin approximation according to <http://proceedings.mlr.press/v22/kar12/kar12.pdf>, which is less optimal than the optimized Maclaurin method but requires no preprocessing.

+### Approximating other Dot Product Kernels using the Maclaurin method

+The `GaussianApproximator` module above is a thin wrapper of the Maclaurin module contained in `random_features.maclaurin`.
+When approximating a general dot product kernel, e.g., the exponential dot product kernel, we do not need this wrapper, but use the Maclaurin module directly.

 ## Reproducing the Gaussian Process Classification/Regression experiments